sharimoskow/lebedev_em/README.md

 > *An efficient finite-difference scheme for electromagnetic logging in 3D anisotropic inhomogeneous media.*
 > **Geophysics**, 68(5), 1525–1536.

-The scheme uses a non-orthogonal staggered Lebedev grid that naturally accommodates full anisotropic conductivity tensors, making it well-suited for deviated-well scenarios with dipping anisotropic formations.
+The scheme uses a staggered Lebedev grid that naturally accommodates full anisotropic conductivity tensors, making it well-suited for deviated-well scenarios with dipping anisotropic formations.